Pyro2266/bublight/README.md

 # lightit
-Lit your hookah using neopixel ring!
+Light up your hookah with a neopixel ring!